MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/2-what-is-agile.md

 When changing a culture, keep a few things in mind.
 It's important that team members have a quiet, comfortable place to work.
 They need spaces where they can focus, without a lot of distractions and noise.

-Meetings are a fact of life and they can feel like they take over a person's working life.
+Meetings are a fact of life, and they can feel like they take over a person's working life.
 To give team members more control, meetings need an agenda and strict time frames.

 Asynchronous communications, like email and messages, can feel overwhelming and people often feel they have to be answered right away.
 Make it clear that not all of these communications need an immediate response.